cuboulder-MSD/digColl_boulderGayLiberation/README.md

 ## Metadata
 ### Collection Name
 Name of the collection: Boulder Gay Liberation Collection

+### Content Note
+Advisory note warning the user of content that could be triggering due to graphic/objectionable language and depictions.

 ### Title
 Title dcreated from original captions on the work by the creator.
 If the original title is not available titles are devised by the cataloger.